-This is the stage where we get the Flywheel spinning because it’s how you generate interest about your company.
+The Attract stage where we get the Flywheel spinning.
+Here you begin to generate interest about your company.

 Provide value before you ask for anything in return.
 It’s just like any job- you have to work before you get a paycheck.

-This creates trust and develops a relationship, which later on will make selling your product or service much easier.
+Helping your prospects right off the bat creates a feeling of trust and develops a deeper relationship, which later on will make selling your product or service much easier.

-Eliminate barriers and make it feel natural.
+Eliminate barriers to make your content feel like a natural experience.
 People who are genuinely interested will pay attention.

 Consumers are obsessed with video.

-Businesses are constantly trying to cut through the clutter to reach consumers.
-Since consumers love video, it makes sense to communicate with your audience using their preferred method- video.
+Businesses are constantly trying to cut through the clutter to reach their target audience.
+Since consumers love video, communicate with your audience using their preferred medium- video.